-Article 81 In the event that a Worker receiving compensation pursuant to the provisions of Article 75 fails to recover from the injury or illness within 3 years from the date of commencement of medical treatment, the Employer may pay compensation for discontinuation of the said medical compensation, equivalent to the average Wage that would be earned over 1,200 days; thereafter, the Employer shall not be obligated to pay compensation under the provisions of this Act.
+Article 81 In the event that a worker receiving compensation pursuant to the provisions of Article 75 fails to recover from the injury or illness within 3 years from the date of commencement of medical treatment, the employer may pay compensation for discontinuation of the compensation, equivalent to the average wage that would be earned over 1,200 days; thereafter, the employer shall not be obligated to pay compensation under the provisions of this Act.

-(Payment of Installment Compensation)
+(Payment of Compensation Installments)

-Article 82 In the event that an Employer demonstrates the ability to pay and obtains the consent of the person entitled to compensation, the Employer may pay an annual compensation for six-years of the amount derived by multiplying the average Wage by the number of days set forth in Appended Table No. 3 in place of the compensation stipulated in Articles 77 or 79.
+Article 82 In the event that an employer demonstrates an ability to pay and obtains the consent of the person entitled to compensation, the employer may pay an annual compensation for six-years of the amount derived by multiplying the average wage by the number of days set forth in Annexed Table No. 3 in place of the compensation stipulated in Articles 77 or 79.